MordasovMark/Connect4-C/README.md

 * **rows and cols**: integers defining the dimensions of the current game session
 * **last_move**: stores the coordinates of the most recent play to optimize win checking

-### AI State Struct
-used during the minimax recursion to evaluate potential moves
-* **score**: an integer representing how favorable a specific board state is
-* **best_column**: the optimal move calculated by the algorithm for a given depth

 ## Technical Features
 * **minimax algorithm**: the ai calculates several moves ahead using a recursive search to find the best possible outcome